 In 1993, Prince William County enacted a Human Rights Ordinance to ban discrimination against individuals based on their color, disability, marital status, national origin, race, religion or sex.
 The Prince William County Human Rights Commission was created under the ordinance to make certain that every citizen: has equal opportunity to share in the advantages, privileges and rights of community life; receives equal protection of the law; and is treated fairly.

 There are nine at-large members of the Human Rights Commission, and the Board of County Supervisors appointed them.
 If you are a victim of employment discrimination, you could fill out a questionnaire to submit a complaint to the commission.

 There are more ways to seek legal resolution for unlawful discrimination than through the aforementioned agencies.
 Our firm has considerable experience with advising clients through the proper agencies and civil courts when they choose to pursue claims of employment discrimination.
-Contact us now for a free consultation.
+Contact us now for a legal consultation.

 Human Rights Ordinance in Arlington County

 The Human Rights Ordinance in Arlington County makes it illegal for employers to practice discrimination against employees based on their age, color, disability, familial status, marital status, national origin, race, religion, sex or sexual orientation.